GBH parent guide - Prep to Year 2

-Overseeing the pastoral care of all students is the ELC or Campus Coordinator, who liaises closely with the classroom teachers and Student Services.
+Overseeing the pastoral care of all students is the Campus Coordinator, who liaises closely with the classroom teachers, Student Services and the Wellbeing team.
 The Deputy Principal - Primary, is also at the campus regularly throughout each week.

 For educational queries, please contact the classroom teacher directly.
 Teachers are available to answer any queries about your child throughout the year and are best contacted by email or via a phone message which will be returned when they are not teaching.

-The parent / teacher meetings are held in Terms 1, 2 and 4 for ELC students and Terms 1 and 3 for school-aged students.
+The parent / teacher meetings are held in Terms 1 and 3 for school-aged students.

 School-aged students will receive a comprehensive academic report in Terms 2 and 4.

 If you have any concerns about your child which you feel you need to advise prior to commencement then please contact Enrolments.